Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/02_terminology.md

     - **Shear rupture**: A rupture along weaknesses in the rock that results in a shear motion.

-     - **Pillar crushing/damage**:  Fracturing of the rock inside a pillar, resulting its integrity to be compromised or affected.
+     - **Pillar crushing/damage**:  Fracturing of the rock inside a pillar, resulting in its integrity to be compromised or affected.

 - **Blast (development, production, other)**